Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 The CFTC also warns traders to be skeptical of claims about easy profits, bots, and low-risk forex income, and says to research any company asking you to open a trading account or buy trading software (CFTC).

-One practical rule helps here: if you cannot explain the breach conditions in plain English after ten minutes on the rule page, skip the firm.
+One practical rule: If you cannot explain the breach conditions in plain English after ten minutes on the rule page, skip the firm.

 How should you score and compare prop firms side by side?